Franck115/NTM-Assembly/README.md

 ```
 # Step 2
 run trycycler cluster to group similar contigs
+After succesfully producing multiple assemblies,the objective of this step is to cluster the contigs of the assemblies into per-replicon groups and excludes incomplete or misassembled contigs.
 ```bash
 trycycler cluster --assemblies assemblies/*.fasta --reads reads.fastq --out_dir trycycler
 ```